A top pick for anyone who still appreciates this charm of history, March 5, 2011

 This is a fascinating book, well written and stunningly illustrated.
 Kudos to Mr. Malia on his careful research and documentation which culminated in a most entertaining read!
 Additional kudos to Mr. Page for capturing so well the beauty and detail of the carving of the carousel horses!
 This book easily captures one's attention; it is quite easy to spend hours reviewing it!
 A lovely addition to any home library or coffee table!

-5.0 out of 5 stars They Love Flying Horses, Don't They?, November 17, 2010
+They Love Flying Horses, Don't They?, November 17, 2010 By

 As with all exceptional works of art, Flying Horses can be read and enjoyed on several levels.
 It is a beautifully told chronological tale that examines the evolution of the artistry of carousels from the post-Civil War era right up to the Great Depression.
 In a decade-by-decade chapter sequence, author Peter J. Malia introduces each chapter with an engrossing narrative of key players and events.
 These are followed by luxurious spreads of beautifully rendered images of the wooden horses with details of the carver, style, dimensions and pertinent historic data.
 Absorbing vignettes weave together a running social history that guides the reader from spread to spread.
 Stunning photographs by Bryan Page are exquisitely printed with detailed studies that reveal the meticulous nature of master carvers on a quest toward perfection.
 The idea that children actually rode and played on these painted steeds is practically analogous to taking a magic carpet ride on a canvas by van Gogh or Picasso!
 A final chapter brings the past into sharp focus through the eyes of restorers and craftspeople working today to keep a vanishing art form alive.
 Whether it is perused for its social historic relevance or merely enjoyed for its brilliant imgages, Flying Horses is a wonderful addition to any library.
 This is a masterful study and beautiful keepsake that readers of all ages will cherish in their own collections and proudly give as a special gift.

-5.0 out of 5 stars sometimes up, sometimes down, January 6, 2011
+sometimes up, sometimes down, January 6, 2011

 By